DASchechtman/000-Chimera/README.md

 [Table of Contents](#toc)

-int the running terminal type
+in the running terminal type
 ```
 print|"Hello world"|
 ```